 Add time to your balance routine gradually.
 Spend extra time practicing balance on your weaker side.

-Focusing on Flexibility
+Focus on Flexibility for Hiking

 Finally, don’t forget about flexibility.
 When you’re more flexible, it’s easier to reach that awkward step or hand hold as you navigate more challenging terrain.
 And you’re less likely to strain your muscles along the way.